lhldev/cneuron/README.md

 # Neural-Network

+## Prerequisites
+Ensure that a BLAS (Basic Linear Algebra Subprograms) library is installed.
+This project relies on the C interface to BLAS (cblas.h), which is provided by most major BLAS distributions, including:
+- Intel MKL
+- OpenBLAS

 ## For optimal performance, compile the project using the following cmake command:
 ```
 cmake -S . -B build -DBLA_VENDOR=Intel10_64lp_seq -DCMAKE_BUILD_TYPE=Release -DUSE_THREADING=ON